 - Rotate your cat's toys weekly by making only four or give toys available at a time.
 Keep a variety of types easily accessible.
-If your cat has a favorite, like a soft "baby" that she loves to cuddle with, you should probably leave that one out all the time, or risk the wrath of your cat! - Provide toys that offer a variety of uses -one toy to carry, one to "kill", one to roll and one to "baby". - "Hide and Seek" is a fun game for cats to play.
-"Found" toys are often much more attractive than a toy which is blatantly introduced.
+If your cat has a favorite, like a soft "baby" that she loves to cuddle with, you can leave that one out all the time. - Provide toys that offer a variety of uses one toy to carry, one to "kill", one to roll, and one to "baby". - "Hide and Seek" is a fun game for cats to play.
+Found toys are often much more attractive than a toy that is blatantly introduced.